How to Submit

 • Via Email (email@example.com)

 Please feel free to send submissions through whichever medium is most convenient for you.
-We will check all three platforms at the same frequency, and none receive preference.
+We will check both platforms at the same frequency, and none receive preference.

 Please include a copy of the author’s curriculum vitae with all submissions.
 Cover letters and other information about submissions are welcome.
 FALR reviews multiple submissions at a time, and the Executive Board will make every effort to review all incoming submissions as promptly as possible.